-In September 2011, the Swiss Parliament passed the "Too Big to Fail" legislation relating to systemically important financial institutions (SIFIs).
+In September 2011, the Swiss Parliament passed the 'Too Big to Fail' legislation relating to systemically important financial institutions (SIFIs).
 The legislation became effective March 1, 2012.
+On January 1, 2013, the amended Banking Ordinance has been set into force.
 Under this legislation, SIFIs are required to establish a RRP and provide the RRP to FINMA for approval.
-We are required to finalize an RRP by the end of 2012 and will be required to update the report at least annually.
-The "recovery" part of the RRP must outline recovery options available to a bank in various severe stress events, including those caused by idiosyncratic, systemic, capital or liquidity stress scenarios.
+We are required to update the report at least annually.
+The 'recovery' part of the RRP must outline recovery options available to a bank in various severe stress events, including those caused by idiosyncratic, systemic, capital or liquidity stress scenarios.
 The recovery plan's purpose is to prepare for the survival of the bank in such stress scenarios.
 As a part of the plan, a governance framework must be defined with clear escalation and decision points and may be based on existing capital and liquidity plans.
-The "resolution" part of the RRP must demonstrate that a bank can be unwound in an orderly fashion while ensuring the continuation of systemically relevant functions in Switzerland (including payment services and access to savings deposits) in the event of the bank's impending insolvency.
-Under a resolution scenario, FINMA has significant power to act, including the authority to force the sale of all or part of a bank, the restructuring of a bank, or the creation of a bridge bank.

-We have opted to meet the Swiss requirements by pursuing a bridge bank strategy for our relevant functions in Switzerland and plan to implement a significant number of preparatory measures to support timely and effective resolution.
+The 'resolution' part of the RRP must demonstrate that a bank can be unwound in an orderly fashion while ensuring the continuation of systemically relevant functions in Switzerland (including payment services and access to savings deposits) in the event of the bank's impending insolvency.
+We have opted to meet the Swiss Emergency Plan requirements by pursuing a bridge bank strategy for our relevant functions in Switzerland and plan to implement a significant number of preparatory measures to support timely and effective resolution.